 Most of us are still trying to wrap our heads around the new wireless cell phone standard known as 5G.
 But you know what?
 Now there’s a thing called 6G.

 Yep, even though 5G networks aren’t fully built up yet, wireless communication companies have already started looking ahead and thinking about the next mobile network to come.

 Technically, 6G doesn’t exist yet.
 But theoretically speaking, it could end up being a lot of things, building on current network and technology trends to help make a completely new type of internet.
 So, let’s take a deep dive into the zany world of 6G and imagine what the future holds.

 What is 6G?

 6G is the sixth generation of wireless technology.
-It follows up on 4G and 5G, building on the revamped infrastructure and advanced capacity currently being established on 5G networks.
+A 6G network follows up on 4G and 5G, building on the revamped infrastructure and advanced capacity currently being established on millimeter-wave 5G networks.
 Using higher-frequency radio bands, it will give networks much faster speeds and lower latency, able to support sophisticated mobile devices and systems like automated cars.

 If you’re still unclear about what 5G is, then see our 5G providers page for an explanation of why it’s significant.

 |5G||40–1,100 Mbps||Mobile phones, tablets, hotspots, public infrastructure, automated cars|

 |6G||Up to 1 Tbps (1,000,000 Mbps)||Automated cars, cellular surfaces, Wi-Fi implants|

 The cell phone internet technology we have today is based mostly on 4G, a wireless standard that first launched in late 2009.
 4G radically boosted data speeds on our phones, allowing users to do online activities like streaming HD video and playing video games.